 A lot of other users have posted their views on this.
 Some have mentioned that Drupal has been around for 8 years, while others mentioned that it is used by a lot of major companies.
 My view on this is as follows:

 1) Drupal will be around for a while because not only are their major organizations using it, but also that these organizations invest in it.
 When I say investing in it, I mean that a lot of major organizations sponsor modules and have their staff dedicate time to enhance the Drupal system.
 A few examples of that include the sponsorship of the multi-lingual modules by Sony BMG, and how Economist.com encourages their staff to contribute time to the Drupal project.

 2) Drupal is based on an infrastructure that is growing.
 Drupal is on the LAMP stack.
-MySQL still has a growing market share.
+MySQL is still growing.
 While it is true that the Oracle acquisition of Sun may have an impact on the product.
 At the end of the day, MySQL is used by a lot of large organizations.
 It is here to stay.
 Looking at the other components of the LAMP stack, Linux remains highly popular for servers and Apache remain one of the most popular web servers.